 Which Direction to Lay Laminate Flooring in Multiple Rooms?

 When choosing one direction to use to lay your laminate flooring in multiple rooms of your home, test out each of the design guidelines listed above and see how it looks in each of the rooms.

 Choose the best configuration that benefits and looks good with the majority of the rooms but give priority to what you consider as the main areas of your home.
 The main areas could be your foyer or main entryway, the main hallway, or the living room where the fireplace is located.

 Can You Change the Direction of Laminate Flooring?

-You can change the direction of laminate flooring.
+You can change the direction of the laminate flooring.
 In an open plan design though, this is discouraged.

-Just like any other plank flooring materials, changing the direction of your laminate flooring will require a transition strip in between the two differing plank directions.
+Just like any other plank flooring material, changing the direction of your laminate flooring will require a transition strip in between the two differing plank directions.
 Unlike hardwood floors or vinyl planks though wherein the transition strip can be flat and flush with the rest of the floor, the transition strip used for laminate floors juts out.
 Because of the laminate floors’ tongue and groove locking system, the transition strip is placed on top to cover the part where the locking system meets and the change of direction happens.